The Definitive Guide:

 It’s certainly true the most expensive agent isn’t necessarily the best.

-Likewise the cheapest agent isn’t necessarily the worst.
+Likewise the cheapest agent isn’t necessarily the worst (although they are never the best).

 My advice is to leave fee to one side (to start with) and focus instead on finding the agent that’s best suited to your property.